Skip to main content

 As you weigh the pros and cons of self-disclosure, it’s important to remember that you’re under no legal or moral obligation to reveal your condition to your employer or colleagues.
 However, there may be some significant benefits to you in doing so.
 This article explores the potential advantages and disadvantages of disclosing your invisible disability at work and describes some key considerations to keep in mind as you make your decision.

-Potential Benefits of Disclosure
+Potential Benefits of Disability Disclosure

-You may fear, for example, that your employer or colleagues may perceive you as less competent or reliable due to your disability and that this may negatively impact your work relationships or your career progression.
+When you have a disability that isn't visible, it can be tempting to try to “pass" as not having a disability.
+You may prefer to keep your condition under wraps to avoid potential ramifications, such as stigmatization or unconscious biases.
+You may fear, for example, that your employer or colleagues may perceive you as less competent or reliable due to your disability disclosure and that this may negatively impact your work relationships or your career progression.

 The reality, however, is that self-disclosure can yield a number of rewards for you, your colleagues, and the overall culture of the workplace.
 For instance, discussing your condition with your employer can make it easier for you to access the accommodations to which you are entitled under the terms of the Americans with Disabilities Act (ADA).
 For example, if you are neurodivergent and have been diagnosed with autism spectrum disorder (ASD) or attention deficit hyperactivity disorder (ADHD), for example, your job duties leave you vulnerable to overstimulation or other condition-specific challenges while on the job; disclosing to your employer can help you collaborate on effective accommodations.